 Reference architecture

-Data sources & event taxonomy
+Data sources and metric taxonomy

-Ingestion & schema enforcement
+Ingestion and schema enforcement

 - Schema registry with JSON Schema or Avro for event contracts.